r0901651/IoT-Groepsproject/README.md

 # IoT-Groepsproject

 # Pinout Wiring
-Below are the pinout wiring details for the RFID-RC522, HX711, and 28BYJ Driver.
+Below are the pinout wiring details for the RFID-RC522, HX711 1 and 2, the 28BYJ Driver for the main box, the box status LED's, the HC-SR04 for the box, the two 28BYJ Drivers for the gates,   .
 Ensure that you connect each component to the correct GPIO pins of the Raspberry Pi 4 as specified to avoid any issues.
 ## RFID-RC522

 | Pin   | Color   | Connection (Pi) |